-If you’re going to camp in an RV at a full hook up RV Park, you won’t need to pack things like lanterns or generator or extra water.
+If you’re going beach camping in an RV at a full hook up RV Park, you won’t need to pack things like lanterns or generator or extra water.
 If you are using an RV on a remote beach, you will need to consider those things, as they won’t be provided.
 You will of course, need to consider driving conditions and tides when hauling an RV down the beach.

-Once you’ve determined where you are going and what type of camping you will be doing, its time to get down to the all important planning and preparations.
+Once you’ve determined where you are going and what type of beach camping you will be doing, its time to get down to the all important planning and preparations.

 Planning and Preparation

 We will focus solely on the planning and preparations for beach camping.
 The fishing gear and planning we’ve covered in other articles that you can check out here.
 The first place to start planning is the local managing authority for the beach you are going to be camping on.
 If it’s a state or national park, or run by the county or city, You will need to contact them to get the latest on the camping rules and regulations.